 The Foreign Trade Administration (FTA) at the Israeli Ministry of Economy and Industry manages and supports Israel’s international trade and trade policy.
 From our headquarters in Jerusalem together with 50 economic and trade missions in key financial centers throughout the world, the FTA promotes Israel’s economy worldwide.

-Israel’s economic and trade missions are at the forefront of the Israeli government’s efforts to boost our industries in foreign markets.
-Our team of highly experienced economic representatives and business consultants provide a wide range of services to Israeli companies and to the international business community.
+Israel’s economic and trade missions are at the forefront of the Israeli government’s efforts to advance our industries in foreign markets.
+Our team of highly experienced economic representatives provide a wide range of services to Israeli companies and to the international business community.

 The FTA is divided into four main divisions, each promoting the Israeli economy in distinct and significant ways:

-- The Trade Promotion Division – works to ensure the continued development of Israel’s exports.
+- The Export Promotion Division – works to ensure the continued development of Israel’s exports.

-- The Trade Policy and International Agreements Division – responsible for Israel’s free trade agreements, maintaining and developing inter-governmental relations and addressing regulatory barriers that affect Israeli industry.
+- Trade Agreements and Trade Policy Division - responsible for Israel’s free trade agreements, maintaining and developing inter-governmental relations and addressing regulatory barriers that affect Israeli industry.

-The Branch is responsible for promoting the export and operating the representative offices abroad.
-For that purpose, it is divided into regional desks which operate a chain of professional commercial attachés around the world.
-The geographic desks include the following areas: Europe (1+2), America and the Middle East, Asia-Pacific, India-Africa, and China.
+The Division is responsible for promoting the export and operating the representative offices abroad.
+For that purpose, it is divided into geographic desks which operate a network of professional commercial attachés around the world.
+The geographic desks include the following areas: Europe (1+2), Americas, Asia-Pacific, China, India Africa and the Middle East.

-The activity includes, among other things, the following activities:
+The activities include, among other things, the following:

 - Promoting the economic and trade relations with the countries under its responsibility.

-- Organizing and handling business and/or governmental delegations to the country and from it.
+- Organizing and handling business and governmental delegations to the country and from it.

 - Issuing public materials for distribution abroad, for presenting the economic-industrial potential of Israel.

-- Preparing regional and branch surveys for the use of the exporters.
+- Preparing regional and sectorial surveys for the use of the exporters.